crystalbyte/spectre/readme.md

 * Multi-Process Architecture
 * Great HTML5/CSS3 support
-* Full JavaScript support using Google's V8 JS engine
+* Complete JavaScript support
-* Native video support using the WebM format
+* Native WebM video support
 * NPAPI Plugin support
 * Native WebGL support
 * Great rendering performance
+* Intrinsic Web Debugger

 The CLR library exposes many of chromium's internal commands, enabling us to use the browser as a UI rendering system.
 These commands include, but are not limited to: